octoblu/meshblu-koans/README.md

 - Send a Message

 ## Meshblu Functions
+For more information about how to use specific functions for each lesson, refer to the docs below...

 All of the lessons use [meshblu-http](https://www.npmjs.com/package/meshblu-http)

 The final lesson also uses [meshblu-firehose-socket.io](https://www.npmjs.com/package/meshblu-firehose-socket.io) to send and receive messages